oras-project/oras-mcp/README.md

 Q: What's the latest Azure Linux 3.0 image in MCR?
 Does it have a signature?
 What's the type of it?

 A: The latest Azure Linux 3.0 image in the Microsoft Container Registry (MCR) is tagged as `3.0.20250402`.
 It has a signature, and the type of the signature is `application/vnd.cncf.notary.signature`.

-## Acknowledgement

-The ORAS MCP Server repository was initiated using the [Yeoman Generator for MCP Server](https://www.npmjs.com/package/generator-mcp).